 - Honda dies when placed in gear.

-In some cases, Honda check engine light may come on, but no other symptoms are present.
-This would be the case of a loose gas cap.
+The Honda check engine light may come on in some cases, but no other symptoms are present.
+This would be the case with a loose gas cap.

 How to Diagnose Honda Check Engine Light

-The code will give you a good idea of what is cauisng the check engine light to stay on.
+The YOUCANIC Full System Scanner can read and clear the code, giving you a good idea of what is causing the check engine light to stay on.

 - Locate the OBD-II port under the dashboard, driver’s side.